revolalex/nodejs-student-veille2/README.md

 ## What i praticed, learn:

-- I learned how to create a server
+-learned how to create a server
-- I learn to use node js
+-learned to use node js
-- I learn how to use node js module
+-learned how to use node js module
-_ I learn how to create a package.json
+-learned to create a package.json
-- I learn POST
+-learned POST
-- I learned ho to pass data from the front to the back
+-learned ho to pass data from the front to the back -praticed Bootstrap
-- I found this project difficult, it allowed me to learn a lot, and finally I had a lot of fun while carrying it out.
+-I found this project difficult, it allowed me to learn a lot, and finally I had a lot of fun while carrying it out.

 ## Status: